computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/EventAgenda.md

 The submitted challenges and opportunities have been divided into six thematic groups with each group having two submissions.
 One submitter will lead the discussion for the first breakout and the other will lead the discussion for the second breakout.

+**UPDATE:** A star (\*) indicates presenters who will not be in attandance.
+We will seek alternate discussion leaders, combining the topics A & B at some tables.

 #### Managing Growth
 - A. [Challenges of Growing Fast while Maintaining Community and Collegiality](challenges/growing.md) - Bruce Maxwell
 - B. *[How Can We Limit Enrollments While Preserving Access?](challenges/preserving-access.md) - Bob Geitz